d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 tf.size(x)
 ```

-To change the shape of a tensor without altering
+To [**change the shape of a tensor without altering
-either the number of elements or their values,
+either the number of elements or their values**],
 we can invoke the `reshape` function.
 For example, we can transform our tensor, `x`,
 from a row vector with shape (12,) to a matrix with shape (3, 4).